babakkhavari/agrodem_plugin/README.md

 3. **sw_suit** - Factor describing suitability of using the closest surface water point [1 = suitable, 9999 = not suitable]

 Sample input/output files are available for Mozambique [here](Mozambique%20sample)

+## Cautions

+* As of October 2019 The plugin can only be run on QGIS 3.4 (latest stable version).
+Note that newer or older version of QGIS will not work

+## Supplementary material

+* For any bugs reported please raise an issue on this repository

+* For any additional information please contact the [KTH team](http://www.onsset.org/contact--forum.html)